-On the basis of the responses to our RCOI, Honeywell has reason to believe it is possible that some 3TG necessary to the functionality or production of our parts, products or services may have originated in the Covered Countries.
-Accordingly, Honeywell conducted further due diligence on the source and chain of custody of the 3TG contained in parts, products or services provided by the Supplier Group.
+On the basis of the responses to our RCOI, Honeywell has reason to believe it is possible that some 3TG necessary to the functionality or production of our parts or products may have originated in the Covered Countries.
+Accordingly, Honeywell conducted further due diligence on the source and chain of custody of the 3TG contained in parts or products provided by the Supplier Group.